-This policy has been developed and approved by the board and satisfies Schedule 19 of Finance Act 2016 in respect of the period ending 31st December 2018.
+This policy has been developed and approved by the board and satisfies Schedule 19 of the Finance Act 2016 in respect of the period ending 31st December 2020.
 This policy is reviewed on a regular basis, with this published paper being updated annually.

 How we manage UK tax risks

 We aim to identify, assess and mitigate tax risks by using strong internal controls, and applying risk management processes throughout our day to day business operations.

 Issues that are identified as potential tax risks are escalated to the country management team for review, and decisions on the action required are made swiftly so that any changes requiring implementation can be made as soon as possible.